Which types of vehicle are required to be examined for the purpose of vehicle licence renewal?

 Transport DepartmentVehicle Types Needed to be Examined

-Depending on the vehicle type, the vehicle should be examined at the following centres:
+Depending on the vehicle type, the vehicle should be examined at the different centres:

-- Private cars and light goods vehicles not over 1.9 tonnes are examined at Designated Car & Light Goods Vehicle Testing Centres; and
+- Private cars and light goods vehicles not over 1.9 tonnes are examined at Designated Car & Light Goods Vehicle Testing Centres

 - Other types of vehicles are examined at Government Vehicle Examination Centres:

-- Filling out form Application for an Examination of a Motor Vehicle, Trailer or Semi-Trailer (VE19), and then visiting the Government Vehicle Examination Centres concerned, or
+- Filling out form Application for an Examination of a Motor Vehicle, Trailer or Semi-Trailer (VE19), and then visiting the Government Vehicle Examination Centres concerned

 Vehicle Examination Fee